edwardgoldring/website/content/home/projects.md

 "Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)

 "Exporting Authoritarian Social Control?
 Drivers and Effects of China's Surveillance Technology Transfers" (with Sheena Chestnut Greitens)

-*Teaching Autocracy and Autocratic Politics* (editor for book manuscript) - under contract with *Edward Elgar Publishing*